-Virtually all the software products of the USU Group are also available as what are known as Software-as-a-Service solutions.
-This means that customer use USU's software as a service, with infrastructure and operational support provided by USU.
+Virtually all the software products of the USU Group are also available as what are known as software-as-a-service solutions.
+This means that customers use USU's software as a service, with infrastructure and operational support provided by USU or purchased from a professional cloud provider.
 This guarantees not only the highest data security, but also optimal utilization and energy efficiency of the server rooms.
-Group-wide centralization in one data center is being pursued in the medium term, where the selection of the data center service provider will also be made based on sustainability aspects (e. g. using the waste heat from cloud servers to heat the building and using renewable energies to run the servers).
-USU is aggressively proactive in informing its customers of these options.

-It is a core objective of the Management Board to enhance the energy efficiency of the USU Group in the long term and as part of a continuous improvement process.
-An energy management system in accordance with EN ISO 50001:2011 was introduced for this in 2016 and replaced by a DIN EN 16247 energy audit in 2018.
+To this end, USU has been using an energy audit in accordance with DIN EN 16247 for its German sites since 2018.
+The consumption data of all foreign sites is also regularly recorded and evaluated.
 Key energy performance indicators have been determined to monitor energy performance.
 These are documented and regularly reviewed.
 A team led by the energy management officer ensures that the energy efficiency, energy usage and energy consumption are regularly assessed, energy-efficient products and services are used and all activities are reviewed in regular audits.
 Guidelines for energy management have been produced, documented and communicated to the workforce.
-As a result of the COVID pandemic, despite adding another site in Möglingen, USU reported a slight reduction in total electricity consumption of 3.6 % year-on-year at its German locations (not including Munich) in 2020.
+After USU reported a slight reduction in total electricity consumption of 3.6% year-on-year at its German locations (not including Munich), despite adding another site in Möglingen, as a result of the COVID pandemic in 2020, its corresponding electricity consumption fell by 4.3% from 2020 to 2021 as well.

 The percentage of financial assets that have undergone a positive or negative selection test based on environmental or social factors is not known.
-However, in 2020 as well, approximately 1 % of sales were invested in ergonomic office equipment and in the switch to energy-efficient hardware, air conditioning inverters and LED lighting.
+However, in 2022 as well, approximately 1% of sales were invested in ergonomic office equipment and in the switch to energy-efficient hardware, air conditioning inverters and LED lighting.
 Furthermore, the consideration of environmental and social factors is firmly embedded in the M&A strategy of the USU Group.
 For example, only companies that are a cultural fit with the USU Group come into consideration for a purchase.